 The Lawrence Livermore National Laboratory (LLNL)–led Center for Efficient Exascale Discretizations (CEED) co-design effort will develop next-generation discretization software and algorithms—which deliver a significant performance gain over conventional low-order methods—to enable a wide range of DOE and National Nuclear Security Administration (NNSA) applications to run efficiently on future exascale hardware.
 CEED is a research partnership involving 30+ computational scientists from two DOE labs and five universities, including UTK.

-For UTK’s part, ICL will be instrumental in identifying, developing, and optimizing tensor contractions that are essential building blocks for these kinds of DOE/NNSA applications.
+For UTK’s part, ICL is instrumental in identifying, developing, and optimizing tensor contractions that are essential building blocks for these kinds of DOE/NNSA applications.
 The ICL team will also play an integral role in co-designing application programming interfaces (APIs) with the LLNL scientists, external partners, and vendors, and will deliver a high-performance tensor contractions package through the Matrix Algebra on GPU and Multicore Architectures (MAGMA) library.

 Find out more at http://ceed.exascaleproject.org/

 In Collaboration With